 Aaref Hilaly

-Aaref backs founders building AI infrastructure and applications.
-Prior to joining BCV, he co-founded two companies and spent seven years as a partner at Sequoia.
+Aaref works closely with small teams of builders, who leverage AI to solve problems previously unaddressed by software.
+Prior to joining BCV in 2020, he co-founded two companies and spent seven years as a partner at Sequoia.

 About